-The Argyle Diamond Mine is one of the world’s largest supplier of diamonds and the world’s largest supplier of natural coloured diamonds.
+The Argyle Diamond Mine was one of the world’s largest supplier of diamonds and the world’s largest supplier of natural coloured diamonds.

-Operating since 1983, Argyle has produced more than 800 million carats of rough diamonds.
+Operating since 1983, Argyle produced more than 800 million carats of rough diamonds.

-The Argyle mine is the world’s primary source of rare pink diamonds – the company’s signature stone – however the mine produces diamonds in a range of colours, including white, champagne and pink gems.
-The majority of Argyle’s diamonds are sold as ‘rough’ or uncut diamonds.
+The Argyle mine was the world’s primary source of rare pink diamonds – the company’s signature stone – however, the mine produced diamonds in a range of colours, including white, champagne and pink gems.
+The majority of Argyle’s diamonds were sold as ‘rough’ or uncut diamonds.

-The mine will close in 2020.
+The mine closed in 2020.
 There are still many diamonds left to be mined but it is considered uneconomic to extract them.

 More information on the Rio Tinto website.